Office of the Secretary

 Mark S. Inch, Secretary of the Florida Department of Corrections

 Mark S. Inch was appointed the Secretary of Corrections in January 2019.
-The Florida Department of Corrections is the third largest state prison system in the country with a budget of $2.4 billion, approximately 96,000 inmates incarcerated and nearly 166,000 offenders on active community supervision.
+The Florida Department of Corrections is the third largest state prison system in the country with a budget of $2.7 billion, approximately 95,000 inmates incarcerated and more than 164,000 offenders on active community supervision.
 FDC employs 24,000 members statewide, with more than 80% of staff certified as correctional officers or probation officers.

 Major General (Ret) Inch previously served as the 15th Provost Marshal General of the Army, Commanding General (CG) of the Criminal Investigation Command (CID) and Army Corrections Command, and Executive Manager of the Defense Forensics and Biometrics Agency.
 Serving as a Military Police Officer for 35 years, he held other key positions including: CG, Combined Joint Interagency Task Force 435 in Afghanistan, where he was responsible for Detainee Operations and Rule of Law Development within the Afghan Security Sector; Chief of the Military Police Corps Regiment/Commandant, U.S. Army Military Police School in Fort Leonard Wood, MO; Chief of Staff, Task Force 134 (Detainee Operations) in Iraq; Commandant, U.S. Disciplinary Barracks, Fort Leavenworth, KS, and Deputy Provost Marshal, United Nations Operation in Somalia.